 - COLLEGE FAIR

 - HEALTH SERVICES

 If you’re a motivated student who wants a challenging academic experience, NMH Summer Session is for you.
 Students come to our campus from many places and backgrounds; in the more than 100 years since the Summer Session’s beginning, we have welcomed students from 125 countries and all 50 U.S. states.

 We believe strongly that understanding, cooperation, and mutual respect develop within this diverse student body.
 Living with people from various backgrounds is a deeply enriching experience.
 Many students say it’s among the most rewarding and exciting aspects of their time here.

 A staff of 75 adults works with you.
 Major courses have two teachers: an experienced lead teacher and a teaching intern.
-Lead teachers, drawn from Northfield Mount Hermon School’s faculty as well as other secondary schools and universities, provide the superior instruction that makes our courses stimulating and fulfilling.
+Lead teachers, drawn from Northfield Mount Hermon’s faculty as well as other secondary schools and universities, provide the superior instruction that makes our courses stimulating and fulfilling.
 Approximately 30 college seniors, graduate students, and recent graduates are chosen as teaching interns who assist in major and minor courses, sports, recreational activities, and dorm life.

 You’ll find that the learning environment here is ideal.
 Classes are small, averaging 10 students, and are excellent settings for individualized instruction.
 This personal attention is one reason you will enjoy courses that explore a particular subject in depth, increase your knowledge and enhance your skills, and expand self-confidence and motivation for further schoolwork.
 Students, teaching interns, and lead teachers work collaboratively in a productive and fun academic environment.
 All of this leads to an atmosphere that is both stimulating and relaxed.